 Drive the Vestal Parkway EB by clicking on this video.

-The Exchange St. bridge in the background as I merge into NY 363 NB.
+Looking west at the Washington St. Bridge and then east at the Exchange St. Bridge as I merge into NY 363 NB.